ultraq/thymeleaf-layout-dialect/README.md

 > regardless of any conditions around it because those conditions aren't
 > executed.

-Say you just want to replace _only_ the footer of your decorator page with the absolute minimum of HTML code:
+Say you just want to replace _only_ the footer of your decorator with the absolute minimum of HTML code:

 ```html